tlienart/MLJTuning.jl/README.md

-- Recall that in MLJ a *model* is an object storing the hyperparameters of some learning algorithm indicated the model type name.
+- Recall that in MLJ a *model* is an object storing the hyperparameters of some learning algorithm indicated the model type name (e.g., `DecisionTreeRegressor`).
 Models do not store learned parameters.

-- An *evaluation* is the value returned by some call to the `evaluate!` method, when passes the resampling strategy and performance measures specified by the user when specifying the tuning task.
+- An *evaluation* is the value returned by some call to the `evaluate!` method, when passed the resampling strategy and performance measures specified by the user when specifying the tuning task.
 Recall that such a value is a named tuple of vectors with keys `measure`, `measurement`, `per_fold`, and